UKPN-DSO/.github/README.md

-# UK Power Networks - Distribution System Operator
+# .github
-The GitHub home of the UKPN DSO.
+This repo enables the public view of the UKPN-DSO company github homepage.